- The Transition Care Program aims to minimise older people undertaking inappropriate lengths of stay in hospitals.

 - case management.

-A complete list of the specified care and services for TCP can be found in the TCP information and client agreement.
+A complete list of the specified care and services for TCP can be found in the Transition Care Program information and client agreement which can be accessed from the Downloads section of this page.

 All TCP care recipients work with their case manager and care team to establish their goals and develop their plan of care.
 It is expected that this plan will be regularly reviewed and updated as their care needs change.

-- older people where further improvements to their physical, cognitive and psychosocial functioning and improved capacity are achievable, enabling them to live independently
+- who require more time to improve their physical, cognitive and psychosocial health to enable them to live independently

-- older people for whom the focus is on optimising their functioning while assisting them and their families/carers to make appropriate long-term care arrangements.
+- who need to optimise their health while assisting them and their families/carers to make appropriate long-term care arrangements.

-- Usually people stay on the program for six to eight weeks and the limit is 12 weeks.
+- Usually people stay on the program for 4 to 6 weeks and the limit is 12 weeks.
 Within this time, it is expected that people will have been assisted to access suitable longer-term care and support.

 - If further therapeutic benefit is possible, the program may request an extension from the Aged Care Assessment Service (ACAS) for a maximum period of 42 days (or 6 weeks).
 A further extension cannot be requested for a person who has already received the maximum extension during a particular period of care.